pitosalas/course/content/incubator/product_ideas.md

 *Lean Startup Growth Engine*: Educational "game/simulator".
 A teaching and learning tool.
 Choose stragegies, set prices, design the product, burn money, earn money, analyze results over time, pivot and either get off the runway or crash.

 *FlowPlanner*: General visual discrete simulations.
 Professional software product, useful in all kinds of strategic decision making.
 Visually lay out a 'network' with 'products' and 'customers' flowing through, queueing up, being processed, developing bottlenecks and traffic jams.

-*Service for retail establishments*: Get professional photos and/or videos for yelp, tripadvisor,etc. Start with restaurants, then inns, hotels, and move from there.

 *LiveClassroom:* A teaching and learning tool allowing instant feedback from an audience or classroom regarding a lecture or meeting or event.
 Members get an email notification that looks like a survey asking about today's lecture or class.
 The results of these probes are available as beautiful visualizations which help track the effectiveness and retention and motivation of the audience.